Iowa Hawkeyes men's basketball

-The Iowa Hawkeyes men's basketball team is part of the University of Iowa athletics department.
+The Iowa Hawkeyes men's basketball team represents the University of Iowa in the sport of basketball.
+The Hawkeyes compete in NCAA Division I’s Big Ten Conference.
+Home games are played at Carver-Hawkeye Arena.
+Iowa is led by head coach Ben McCollum.

 The Hawkeyes have had eight National Invitation Tournament appearances, won eight Big Ten regular-season conference championships and won the Big Ten tournament three times.
-Iowa has played in 29 NCAA Men's Basketball Tournaments and advanced to the Final Four on three occasions, reaching the semifinals in 1955 and 1980 and playing in the championship game against the University of San Francisco in 1956.
+Iowa has played in 30 NCAA Men's Basketball Tournaments and advanced to the Final Four on three occasions, reaching the semifinals in 1955 and 1980 and playing in the championship game against the University of San Francisco in 1956.

 Iowa basketball was widely successful in the 1970s, 1980s, and 1990s with a program resurgence under Lute Olson and the tenures of George Raveling and Tom Davis.
 Under Olson, the Hawkeyes won their last Big Ten regular season championship and went to the 1980 Final Four.

 They currently play in 15,400-seat Carver–Hawkeye Arena, along with Iowa women's basketball, wrestling, and volleyball teams.

 Prior to playing in Carver-Hawkeye Arena, which opened in 1983, the Hawkeyes played in the Iowa Armory and the Iowa Field House, which is still used today by the school's gymnastics teams.
 In 2006, the Hawkeyes accumulated a school-record 21 consecutive wins at home before losing to in-state rival Northern Iowa.

 Three Iowa head coaches have been inducted into the Naismith Basketball Hall of Fame as coaches: Sam Barry, Ralph Miller, and Lute Olson.
 A fourth Hawkeyes head coach, George Raveling, is a member in the Hall's contributor category.

 History

 Early years (1901–1922)

 The roots of Iowa basketball lie in 1901, when Ed Rule coached the Hawkeyes to a 10–2 record in their very first season of varsity basketball.
-Earlier, when the sport was evolving and still in a club format, Iowa played the University of Chicago club in the first five-on-five college game on January 18, 1896.
+Earlier, when the sport was evolving and still in a club format, Iowa played the University of Chicago in the first five-on-five college game on January 18, 1896.
 Rule coached the Hawkeyes in four non-consecutive seasons (1901–02, 03–04, 05–07), leading Iowa to a 37–15 record under his watch.
 Even today, Rule's winning percentage stands as the best among head coaches in Iowa basketball history.